The Product Development Process – Step 4 – Design

 Design review meetings typically consist of:

-• Design analysis reporting for adherence to inputs or requirements.
+- Design analysis reporting for adherence to the requirements (step 2).

 The principle design stage should also include optimization where areas of the design may iterate in getting to the elegant solution — one of the ways a product transforms from good to GREAT.

-How do you define “Quality?”
-The best definition I’ve seen is:
+How do you define "Quality?"
+The best definition I have seen is:

 “Quality is what the CUSTOMER says it is.”

-That means it’s different for each customer.
-And, it requires research for understanding to know how the customer views it.
+That means it is different for each customer.
+And, it requires research to know how a customer will view it.
 Truly, quality is quite different for a disposable product than for a durable one.
 Or for a software product compared to a physical product.
 It is also different if a warranty is provided.
 Know your customer.

-If you build quality into the product and processes from the start, then it’s free.
+If you build quality into the product and processes from the start, then it is free.
 If you wait, quality problems are very costly.
-For an example, look at the US auto industry design engineering — especially through the 1970’s and 1980’s.
+For an example, look at the US auto industry design engineering - especially through the 1970's and 1980's.

 Design Engineering (our Speaker Example)

-After choosing the “GO” concept, engineering for all the details including audio dynamics, exact sizes, driver placement, etc..
-Without going into a lot of explanation, performance curves were optimized and final design engineering details were completed.
+After choosing the "GO" concept, engineering for all the details including audio dynamics, exact sizes, driver placement, volume calculations, angles, etc..
+Without going into a lot of explanation, performance curves were optimized, and the final design engineering details were completed.
 Speaker plans ready to build are the output of this phase.

 When conceptual design includes something technologically new, it creates a special condition.
-In many cases, it’s not a completely new concept, but something new as part of the product.
-It is these new, or inventive areas that make a product exciting, but they are also the areas that can bog down development.
-We reference these as PoP, because we must Prove the Principle before in can go to market.
+In many cases, it is not a completely new concept, but something new as part of the product.
+It is these new, or inventive areas that make a product exciting, but they are also areas that can bog down development.
+We reference these as PoP, because we must Prove the Principle before it can go to market.

-So, prior to inclusion with the main design, areas of technical stretch (innovation) get separate treatment.
-This may include prototypes ahead of time to determine if the technology will function to accomplish the goal.
+So, prior to inclusion with the main design, areas of technical stretch get separate treatment.
+This may include prototypes ahead of time to determine if certain subsets of the technology will function to accomplish the goal.

 This a development phase of product design engineering often requires invention or optimization using tools like Statistical Design of Experiments.
-Testing can be a big part of defining and achieving a technical stretch.
+Testing can be a big part of defining and achieving a technical stretch goal.

 Proof of Principle Example 1: